jmasseoavio/sensu-go-mssql-check/README.md

 The preferred way of installing and deploying this plugin is to use it as an [asset].
-If you would like to compile and install the plugin from source or contribute to it, download the latest version from [releases][1] or create an executable script from this source.
+If you would like to compile and install from source or contribute to it, download the latest version from [releases][1] or create an executable from this source.

 From the local path of the sensu-go-mssql-check repository:

 ```